Welcome Aboard the Commercial Fishing Vessel Safety Program's home on the World Wide Web.

 Homeport Hint: Use Key Words in the Search Box to locate your Fishing Vessel Related Subject [Example: (1) flyer ; (2) examiner; (3) hypothermia; (4) damage control; (5) stability; (6) EPIRB; (7) etc.]

-Use the Commercial Fishing Vessel Checklist Generator to find out what equipment your vessel is required to have onboard in order to successfully be issued a CFV Safety Decal.
-Begin by entering your vessel-specific information and upon completion, you have the ability to print out a list of the safety equipment that will be checked during a Dockside Safety Exam and/or At-Sea Boarding.
+Use the Commercial Fishing Vessel Checklist Generator (an Awesome tool) to find out what equipment your vessel is required to have onboard in order to successfully be issued a CFV Safety Decal.
+Begin by entering your vessel-specific information and upon completion, you have the ability to print out a list of the safety equipment that will be checked during a Dockside Safety Exam and/or Sea Boarding.
+Do so by clicking the CHECKLIST GENERATOR link below provided by Coast Guard District 13:

 *NOTE: IN THE EVENT YOU EXPERIENCE DIFFICULTIES SCHEDULING A DOCKSIDE SAFETY EXAM, PLEASE EMAIL YOUR REQUEST TO: CGCVC3@uscg.mil